MolSSI-Education/python-package-best-practices/setup.md

    default settings.
 The only exception is to check the **Make Anaconda the default Python** option.

+Alternatively, if you are running Windows 10, you can install the [Windows Subsystem for Linux][wsl-windows] and follow the Linux tutorial.

 ### Mac OS X - [Video tutorial][video-mac]

 1. Open [http://continuum.io/downloads][continuum-mac]